zayronnn/AOR-Extended/README.md

 Put the items folder into the images folder

-## ✨ Layout to get player inventories under the map
+## ✨ Layout to get player inventories under the map instead of on the right
 [Download](https://github.com/T0T0W/AOR-Extended/releases/tag/Layout)

 Replace this file: AOR-Extended-main\views\main\drawing.ejs